AT&T's Profit Rises as Customers Bundle Services -- Update

 AT&T countered those deals with bundle offers designed to keep customers satisfied with savings from combined phone, TV and internet service.
 The company lost another 199,000 video customers in the U.S., though its new DirecTV Now streaming service gained 152,000 subscribers to end the quarter with 491,000 accounts.

-Mr. Stephens said "the vast majority" of DirecTV Now customers were bundling the online TV service with wireless service.
+Mr. Stephens said "the vast majority" of DirecTV Now customers were bundling the online TV package with wireless service.
+About half of them had no traditional pay-TV at all before signing up for the streaming service, he added.
+The gains weren't enough to grow AT&T's total video customer base, which stayed flat at 25.2 million.

 Continue Reading Below